 The Shadows of a God seems to be harking back to a more primitive time that never really existed, its simplistic stick-like figures resembling cave paintings, as if making a mockery of the Hobbesian “state of nature”.
 It reminds us there is no human nature, just shared human experiences like death and humour, both of which occur in equal measure in Nicol’s work.

-Shadows of a God is at Breese Little until 12th April 2014, for further information visit here.
+Shadows of a God is at Breese Little until 12th April 2014.
+For further information visit the gallery’s website here.